csu-hci-projects/FA24-KivettN-EbertM/README.md

 # Team Members and Contributions

+### Important Note: Max's device does not work well with Unreal Engine so most work was done on Noah's github and device by both parties

 # Max:
 Developed the menu (Level 1) with a start and quit button.
 Implemented level transition functionality between levels.